QDaves/BBT-Embed/README.md

 author_url: https://discordapp.com
 author_icon: https://i.imgur.com/PdBoyGk.png
 ```
-#How to Use
+# How to Use
-Simply copy the example field and send that message where you want to have the embed
+Simply copy the example field and send that message where you want to have the embed.

 # FAQ

-## How do I do multiline embeds?
+How do I do multiline embeds?

 The same way you do it normally with `Shift + Enter`.